Quantification of barrier effects of transport infrastructure

 Job is an urban planner at Ramboll and is a PhD student within the Spatial Morphology research group.
 He develops a method for the quantification of the barrier effects of motorways and railways in...

-Assistant Professor, Architecture and Civil Engineering, Urban Design and Planning, Spatial Morphology Research Group
+Associate Professor, Architecture and Civil Engineering, Urban Design and Planning, Spatial Morphology Research Group

-Assistant Professor in Urban Analytics and Informatics working in the topic of City Information Modelling (CIM).
+Associate Professor in Urban Analytics and Informatics working in the topic of City Information Modelling (CIM).
 His primary research focus is on the conceptualisation and development of integrated...

 - Swedish Transport Administration (Public, Sweden)

 - Ramböll Sverige AB (Private, Sweden)

 - Centre for Management of the Built Environment (CMB) (Centre, Sweden)